oddzag/kepler-guide/README.md

 # How to install and configure Kepler

-This guide assumes a fresh install of `debian`, running everything on `localhost`.
-It is intentionally over-simplified and verbose.
+This guide details how to install and configure [Quackster's Kepler](https://github.com/Quackster/Kepler).
+It assumes a fresh install of `debian`, running everything on `localhost` and is intentionally over-simplified and verbose.

 If you're setting this up on a remote host, make sure you read [Remote host setup](#remote-host-setup).